 “I’ve lost count of how many iPads I have!”
 Andrea jokes.

-George Anthony “Tony” Bancroft of the U.S. Marine Corps Reserve, are parents to Anna, 10, Charlie, 9, Kiki, 7, Georgia, 5, Elle, 4, and three-month-old George, Jr. – a.k.a.
+Or maybe she’s not joking.
+She and her husband of 11 years, Lt.-Col. George Anthony “Tony” Bancroft of the U.S. Marine Corps Reserve, are parents to Anna, 10, Charlie, 9, Kiki, 7, Georgia, 5, Elle, 4, and three-month-old George, Jr. – a.k.a.
 Tripp (their only son, conceived via IVF).
 And although they’re model children, they’re also, well, kids.
 Shortly before our photo shoot, in fact, tiny Elle took scissors to her own hair!
 Andrea and Tony take it all in stride.